 Enable two-factor authentication

 A password on its own is one gate.
-Two-factor authentication (2FA) adds a second, so that knowing the password is no longer sufficient to get in.
-Even if your password is leaked in a breach, an attacker without your second factor cannot log in.
+Two-factor authentication (2FA) adds a second, so that knowing the password is no longer enough to get in.

-SMS-based 2FA is better than nothing.
-It is also the weakest form available, vulnerable to SIM-swapping (where an attacker convinces your mobile carrier to transfer your number to a device they control).
-Use an authenticator app instead wherever possible.
+SMS-based 2FA is better than nothing, but it is the weakest form available, vulnerable to SIM-swapping, where an attacker persuades a mobile carrier to move the number to a device they control.
+An authenticator app is preferable wherever possible.

 Choose an authenticator app

-Aegis (Android, free, open source): allows encrypted backups of your codes, which matters a great deal when you eventually replace your phone.
+Aegis (Android, free, open source): supports encrypted backups of the codes, which counts for a great deal when a phone is eventually replaced.

-Ente Auth (Android and iOS, open source, optional encrypted cloud sync): good if you want your codes to survive a lost phone without a local backup.
+Ente Auth (Android and iOS, open source, optional encrypted cloud sync): useful for keeping codes alive across a lost phone without a local backup.

 Start with email

-Enable 2FA on your email account before anywhere else.
-Your email is the recovery path for almost everything else.
-If someone gets into your email, they can reset the passwords on every other account.
+Enable 2FA on the email account before anywhere else.
+Email is the recovery path for almost everything else: someone who gets into it can reset the passwords on every other account.

-Most email providers have 2FA under account security settings.
-Look for “two-step verification” or “authenticator app.”
+Most email providers keep 2FA under account security settings, listed as “two-step verification” or “authenticator app”.

 Roll out to other accounts